SCHOLARSHIP RECIPIENTS

 Guidelines

 The Tekau's Heart Memorial Scholarship recognizes each individual has a voice and can create change.
 Interested applicants are required to submit an essay about a person who has influenced them in a significant way.
 A copy of the college admissions acceptance letter of the school that an applicant will be attending must be submitted with the essay.
+The name and address of the high school must be included with the applicant's contact information.

 No essays will be considered without this accompanying college admissions acceptance letter.
 Scholarship applications are now being accepted.